History of NATO: Strained relations with France

-Détente and escalation
+1962–1991: Détente and escalation

 During most of the Cold War, NATO's watch against the Soviet Union and Warsaw Pact did not actually lead to direct military action.
 On 1 July 1968, the Treaty on the Non-Proliferation of Nuclear Weapons opened for signature.
 NATO argued that its nuclear sharing arrangements did not breach the treaty since US forces controlled the weapons until a decision was made to go to war when the treaty would no longer be controlling.
 Few states then knew of the NATO nuclear sharing arrangements, which were not challenged.
 In May 1978, NATO countries officially defined two complementary aims of the Alliance: to maintain security and pursue détente.
-That was supposed to mean matching defenses at the level rendered necessary by the Warsaw Pact's offensive capabilities without spurring a further arms race.
+That was supposed to mean matching defences at the level rendered necessary by the Warsaw Pact's offensive capabilities without spurring a further arms race.

 On 12 December 1979, in light of a build-up of Warsaw Pact nuclear capabilities in Europe, ministers approved the deployment of US GLCM cruise missiles and Pershing II theatre nuclear weapons in Europe.
 The new warheads were also meant to strengthen the West's negotiating position regarding nuclear disarmament.
 That policy was called the Dual Track policy.
 Similarly, in 1983 and 1984, responding to the stationing of Warsaw Pact SS-20 medium-range missiles in Europe, NATO deployed modern Pershing II missiles tasked to hit military targets such as tank formations in the event of war.
 That action led to peace movement protests throughout Western Europe, and support for their deployment wavered, as many doubted whether the push for deployment could be sustained.

-The membership of the organization was then largely static.
+The membership of the organisation was then largely static.
 In 1974, as a consequence of the Turkish invasion of Cyprus, Greece withdrew its forces from NATO's military command structure but, with Turkish co-operation, was readmitted in 1980.
-The Falklands War between the United Kingdom and Argentina did not result in NATO involvement because Article 6 of the North Atlantic Treaty specifies that collective self-defense is applicable only to attacks on member state territories north of the Tropic of Cancer.
+The Falklands War between the United Kingdom and Argentina did not result in NATO involvement because Article 6 of the North Atlantic Treaty specifies that collective self-defence is applicable only to attacks on member state territories north of the Tropic of Cancer.

 On 30 May 1982, NATO gained a new member when the newly-democratic Spain joined the alliance, as was confirmed by referendum in 1986.
-At the peak of the Cold War, 16 member nations maintained an approximate strength of 5,252,800 active militaries, including as many as 435,000 forward-deployed US forces, under a command structure that reached a peak of 78 headquarters, organized into four echelons.
+At the peak of the Cold War, 16 member nations maintained an approximate strength of 5,252,800 active military personnel, including as many as 435,000 forward-deployed US forces, under a command structure that reached a peak of 78 headquarters, organised into four echelons.